nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Consumer cautions

--   A consumer making consultation-oriented queries only **MUST NOT** expect to obtain all items in the patient record
+-   A consumer making consultation-oriented queries only **MUST NOT** expect to obtain all items in the patient record.
 -   Other GP Connect APIs will provide full access to items in the patient record including all medications, all allergies, all problems up to and including get whole record queries.

 ## Design decisions